Application Procedures for the MAE Program

 The MAE program offers admission for the fall term only.
 The online application opens in the fall and the deadline for submission is January 15.
 Decision notifications are typically sent in March.
 The application and admission process requires applicants to work with both the Rackham Graduate School and the MAE graduate program.
 It will be very helpful for applicants to reveiw an overview of the application process available here.
 For questions specifically about the MAE program, please contact Econ-MAEprogram@umich.edu.

-The online application for Fall 2022 admission will open on September 8, 2021.
-The deadline for submission will be January 15, 2022.
+We will begin accepting applications for Fall 2023 admission in early September.
+The deadline for submission will be January 15, 2023.

 Applicants must submit the following supporting documentation with the application, along with the application fee: